lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`
 Before getting more into the Framingham dataset, we're going to quickly cover more differences between the two cohort types.
-Since Framingham is a prospective cohort, we'll highlight why a prospective cohort was chosen over a retrospective one for this course.
+Since Framingham is a prospective cohort, I'll highlight why a prospective cohort was chosen over a retrospective one for this course.

 ---